-Use Alternative Sources When The Heat Won’t Come On
+Use Alternative Sources When The Heat doesn’t Come On

 Provided your furnace is out but your electricity is still on, you have some options for keeping the house warm without a working furnace.
-In fact, most of us have a big heater right in the middle of our kitchens.
+Most of us have a big heater right in the middle of our kitchens.

-Now, it isn’t safe or energy efficient to turn the oven on broil and leave the door open to heat your home.
+It isn’t safe or energy efficient to turn the oven on broil and leave the door open to heat your home.
 If you use a gas oven, you need to be extra-cautious.
-Without adequate ventilation, running a gas oven for hours can be very dangerous.
+Running a gas oven for hours can be very dangerous without adequate ventilation.
 However, the ambient heat from cooking a roast, for instance, will gently warm the kitchen and any adjacent rooms over the course of a few hours.

 In case of a longer-term furnace outage, you may want to consider renting a more powerful heater.
-Be sure you understand how to safely operate any large heater.
-Many of them run on kerosene, propane, or other fossil fuels that will require adequate ventilation to operate safely.
+Be sure you understand how to operate any large heater safely.
+Many run on kerosene, propane, or other fossil fuels that will require adequate ventilation to operate safely.

 Wood Stoves and Fireplaces

 Finally, many homes still have fireplaces and wood stoves.
-If yours is in operating condition (don’t assume your chimney is clean and ready for a fire if you never use it — chimney fires are extremely dangerous!) and you have some dried firewood available, wood stoves and fireplaces generate plenty of heat and some cozy ambience to boot!
+If yours is in operating condition (don’t assume your chimney is clean and ready for a fire if you never use it — chimney fires are hazardous!) and you have some dried firewood available, wood stoves and fireplaces generate plenty of heat and some cozy ambiance to boot!

 Dress for the Conditions

-When your heat won’t come on, the cheapest way to stay warm is to bundle up.
+The cheapest way to stay warm is to bundle up when your heat doesn’t come on.
 Pull out the heavy down blankets and Christmas sweaters!
 Layering clothing helps your body retain heat and dramatically lowers the need for heaters.
-You might not be totally comfortable in a cold house — bathing isn’t ideal, and fingers and toes still get chilly — but you can endure it by dressing for the conditions.
+You might not be comfortable in a cold house — bathing isn’t ideal, and fingers and toes still get chilly — but you can endure it by dressing for the conditions.

 Use and Heat Fewer Rooms in Your Home

 Heating an entire house is a big challenge.
 Furnaces make it easier and more efficient than ever — when they work.
-Heating an entire detached home with electric space heaters can get expensive quickly, and often means you’re heating rooms with no people in them.
-When your heat’s out, close off any rooms you don’t really need to use right away and focus on heating rooms where you and your family can camp out for a while.
-People generate a lot of heat, so a group of people in one room will lessen the load on any portable heaters you’re using.
-If you plan on using other rooms soon (like you’re headed to bed), just move heaters into the new room an hour before you plan on leaving the already-warmed area.
-As one room cools off, the next will warm up.
+However, heating a whole detached home with electric space heaters can get expensive quickly and often means you’re heating rooms with no people in them.
+When your heat’s out, close off any rooms you don’t need to use right away and focus on heating rooms where you and your family can camp out for a while.
+People generate much heat, so a group of people in one room will lessen the load on any portable heaters you’re using.
+If you plan on using other rooms soon (like you’re headed to bed), move heaters into the new room an hour before you plan on leaving the already-warmed area.
+As one-room cools off, the next will warm up.

 Take an Impromptu Staycation!

-If all else fails and you won’t be able to get your furnace fixed and heat restored promptly, consider spending a night or two with friends or family, or at a hotel.
-This isn’t always feasible, but in some situations, like during a long-term winter power outage, it may be the safest and simplest way to stay warm.
+If all else fails and you won’t be able to get your furnace fixed and heat restored promptly, consider spending a night or two with friends or family or at a hotel.
+Of course, this isn’t always feasible.
+Still, in some situations, like during a long-term winter power outage, it may be the safest and most straightforward way to stay warm.